mtxslv/guira/README.md

 - Module Sensors:
     - Read an ultrasonic sensor.

-# It seems amazing 🤩!
-But I have no idea how to start 😓.
-What should I do? 🧐

-The folder `tutorials/` contain a lot of examples (each one shows an application).
-The folder contains both the code and the scene.
-You can open the scene with CoppeliaSim and run the simulation.
-Then you run the code with a python interpreter (the lib needs python 3.9 at least) and that is it!
-Here it goes a list of available examples:

-* `bounding_boxes` shows how to retrieve objects configuration, as well as the bounding boxes' corners positions;
-* `connecting_to_a_scene` explains how to connect to a simulation scene;
-* [`moving_robots`](https://youtu.be/07_oNcmhMhY) teach you how to drive a robot;
-* [`sending_points`](https://youtu.be/M4mCUekoWF8) exemplify the use of _Curves_ and _Scene_ package by generating a curve and sending some samples to the simulated scene;
-* `ultrasonic_sensor` shows how to read an ultrasonic sensor.

 #  👩‍💻 How to install? 👨‍💻

 In order to install the lib in a Linux based system, run: